What is Staircasing?

 What is shared ownership staircasing?

-Staircasing means increasing your ownership of the Shared Ownership property.
+Staircasing means increasing your share of ownership in the Shared Ownership property.
 So, if you already own a Shared Ownership property, you are entitled to buy additional shares in your property from the Housing Association.
 This is usually in blocks of 10% or more and is known as “staircasing”.

 Depending on your Housing Association, you may be able to buy shares as little as 10% at a time.
-However, it may be more cost-efficient to buy fewer larger shares rather than many smaller ones due to the costs involved in staircasing.
-The leases of most shared ownership properties contain a clause which gives the tenant the right to keep buying extra shares until they finally own 100% of the lease.
+However, it may be more cost-efficient to buy fewer larger shares rather than many smaller ones, given the costs of staircasing.
+The leases of most shared ownership properties contain a clause that gives the tenant the right to keep buying additional shares until they finally own 100% of the property.
 However, some leases restrict your right to buy 100% interest in your property.

 Tenants who own less than 100% are still required to pay rent for the percentage of the property they don’t own.
 When the staircasing procedure is complete, the proportion of the property owned by the Housing Association decreases, and the rent you pay will be reduced proportionately.

 When you do staircase up to 100%, also known as “final staircasing”, the Housing Association’s interest in your property is diminished, and you cease to have to pay rent to them.
-You then become the sole owner of the property, subject to any mortgage you still have.
+You then become the sole owner of the property, subject to any outstanding mortgage.

 If the property you are staircasing is a house, then you will become the freehold owner of the property.
 However, if the property is a flat, then you will still be a leaseholder under the main lease of your flat, even though the Shared Ownership Lease will have been extinguished.
 So you will still need to pay ground rent, service charges and property insurance, much like any other flat owner.